geoscixyz/em/content/case_histories/do27do18tkc/data.rst

 :numref:`Data_IP_Background` compares multiple soundings from the NanoTEM data set at locations directly above DO-18 and away from the pipe, which we refer to as *background*.
-Every soundings shows negative values at later time, but the decay rate of background stations are faster than those over DO-18.
+Every sounding shows negative values at later time channels, but the decay rate of background stations is faster than those over DO-18.
 The IP signal in the background soundings is likely due to surface glacial sediments (including ice and clays).